 So, I am giving you this pattern and you can sew it up for all the little girls in your life.
 Make it look like your little girls.
 It would make a great gift!

 Or…if you don’t have any little girls or if you just want to do something good for the world-sew one (or ten) of these dolls up and send it to Enchanted Makeovers and they will give it to a child that comes to a shelter.
 A child who needs a hug.

 Here is the address to send it to:

 12663 Hipp St

 I encourage you to go to their website and see all the wonderful work they do!

-- About 1/4 yard (less really) of your flesh color.
-If you are making these dolls to donate, please remember that kids come in all varieties, so let’s vary what flesh colors and hair colors and hair styles we use.
+- 1/4 yard "Flesh color" fabric If you are making these dolls to donate, please remember that kids come in all varieties, so let’s vary what flesh colors and hair colors and hair styles we use.
 Make them all different and unique.